The Otago Chess Club

 The Otago Chess Club meets on Wednesday evenings, 7:30pm at 7 Maitland Street, Dunedin as well as for social play on Tuesday afternoons from 1pm

-The Dunedin Junior Chess Academy starts again for term 4 on Friday 20 October and runs until Friday 15 December.
+The Dunedin Junior Chess Academy started again for term 2 in 2018 on Friday 4 May and runs until Friday 29 June.

 Invercargill has a chess club looking for new members.